Jadovenn/Netero/README.md

 under Windows, linux based OS and macOs.

 You can access to the documentation by clicking on the "documented" badge.
+Feel free to join our discord channel to chat with us.

 ## Core